flexsurfer/feathers_mxml_spark/README.md

+# There is no reason to support this project, since there is React Native.

 # Feathers MXML Spark Library

 The library with components extended Feathers components [Feathers SDK](http://feathersui.com/sdk/), to work like with Flex Spark components